 Witnessing Mother Nature's most famous light show is one of the greatest travel experiences on Earth.
 Head north, above a latitude of 60° from late September through to late March, and you'll be in prime position for dazzling displays of this remarkable phenomenon.
-Whether you choose to visit Iceland, Finland, Sweden or Norway, we can offer a wide range of accommodation and experiences designed with aurora hunting in mind.
+Whether you choose to visit Iceland, Finland, Sweden, or Norway, we can plan the perfect trip designed with aurora hunting in mind.

 Northern Lights Holiday Ideas